Rabiamalik2024/QualityTechInnovator/README.md

 My quotes

     “Test without an assertion is not a test”

-    “Tool does matter unless you know how to create it” “Talk is meaningless without data”
+    “Tool does matter unless you know how to create it”

+    “I’m faster, my bots are faster than me”

+    “Talk is meaningless without data”